jugechengzi/FR/README.md

 ## Datasets
 For Beer Reviews, you should first obtain authorization for this dataset from the original author.

-Beer Reviews: you can get it from [here](http://people.csail.mit.edu/taolei/beer/).
+Beer Reviews: you can get it [here](http://people.csail.mit.edu/taolei/beer/).
 Then place it in the ./data/beer directory.
-Hotel Reviews: you can get it from [here](https://people.csail.mit.edu/yujia/files/r2a/data.zip).
+Hotel Reviews: you can get it [here](https://people.csail.mit.edu/yujia/files/r2a/data.zip).
 Then  find hotel_Location.train, hotel_Location.dev, hotel_Service.train, hotel_Service.dev, hotel_Cleanliness.train, hotel_Cleanliness.dev from data/oracle and put them in the ./data/hotel directory.
 Find hotel_Location.train, hotel_Service.train, hotel_Cleanliness.train from data/target and put them in the ./data/hotel/annotations directory.
 Word embedding: [glove.6B.100d.txt](https://nlp.stanford.edu/projects/glove/).
 Then put it in the ./data/hotel/embeddings directory.